goyak/yak/README.md

-# Yakety application keeper
+# yak application keeper

-Refer detail information in docs. https://gitlab.com/EasyStack/yakety/tree/master/docs Or quick overview slide: https://gitpitch.com/Easystack/yakety/master?grs=gitlab&p=docs/talks
+Refer detail information in docs. https://goyak.io

 ## How to build